hydraulic-institute/edb/source/01_pump-fundamentals/02_pump-curves.md

 ### Head and Flow Curve

-The **head and flow curve** <units us = "is the most commonly used curve to describe pump performance.
+The **head and flow curve** is the most commonly used curve to describe pump performance.
 Pump total head (H) is plotted on the y-axis in <units us = "feet (ft)" metric = "meters (m)"></units>.
 This is the measure of energy increase per unit weight of the liquid, imparted to the liquid by the pump, and is the difference between the total discharge head and the total suction head.
-On the x-axis is the flow rate, typically in <units us = "gallons per minute (GPM)" metric = "cubic meters per hour (m^3/h)"/>.
+On the x-axis is the flow rate, typically in <units us = "gallons per minute (GPM)" metric = "cubic meters per hour (m^3^/h)"/>.

 Using head, the performance of the pump can be shown independent of the density of the fluid pumped.